-XDeep NX Project Wing
+XDeep NX Project Wing: Tested and Reviewed

 The backplate is super-lightweight, thanks to a cut-away design, bringing the total system weight down to only 3.3 kg (7.3 lbs).
-This would make it extremely attractive to travelling technical divers.
+This would make it extremely attractive to traveling technical divers.
 Diving here in the tropics, the overall weight was sufficient that I didn’t need to add lead ballast when using a 3mm full wetsuit,

 A wider, more ergonomic backplate – it’s also very lightweight and well machined

 The shape of the backplate seemed to add some width to the harness fitting, which made everything a little more comfortable.
 The backplate comes with a small padded section on the upper-back area.
-I typically don’t favor padded add-ons for my rigs, although this one may help alleviate hot-spots in the lower neck area.
-It did make access to the upper bolt-screw more difficult though.
+I typically don’t favor padded add-ons for my rigs, although this one may help alleviate hot spots in the lower neck area.
+It did make access to the upper bolt screw more difficult though.

-The shape of the wing, coupled with an effective Y-shaped crotch-strap develops comfortable surface flotation
+The shape of the wing, coupled with an effective Y-shaped crotch strap develops comfortable surface flotation

 Hogarthian style single-piece harness.
 Y-shaped crotch strap – improved comfort and provides two D-rings at the rear – better distribution of ancillaries.
 Especially useful for penetration dives where multiple reels will be carried.
-Location of the D-rings also improves access with the left or right hand, as they sit under each cylinder, rather than centrally.
+The location of the D-rings also improves access with the left or right hand, as they sit under each cylinder, rather than centrally.

 The wing is shaped to wrap cylinders efficiently and distributes gas well, promoting intuitive trim

 The wing is designed with a more oval, slimmer, profile which I found wraps efficiently along the sides of the cylinders.
-This reduces the profile of system slightly and eased some of the thinner wreck restrictions I attempted.
+This reduces the profile of the system slightly and eased some of the thinner wreck restrictions I attempted.

 The biggest innovation in the wing design is that it offsets air distribution towards the lower wing.
 This fundamentally promotes more lift around the lower torso and helps maintain proper trim throughout the dive.
 The other large benefit of this design is that it substantially reduces the amount of material and bulk behind the neck.
 It’s easier to keep your chin up high and there is zero interference when reaching back for the valves.